prateek-kr-jha/restaurant_page/README.md

-- HtmlWebpackPlugin - inject (body) injects script at the end of the htl file.
+- HtmlWebpackPlugin - inject (body) injects script at the end of the html file.